slevithan/oniguruma-parser/src/optimizer/README.md

 - Optimized regexes may be easier to read.
 - Some optimizations may improve performance.

 The optimizer takes provided flags into account but it doesn't change top-level flags so that the optimized pattern can be used in situations where you aren't able to change the provided flags.
-The exception is flag `x`, which is always removed since its effects are always applied to the generated pattern.
+The exception is flag `x`, which is always removed since its effects (if included) are always applied to the generated pattern.

 ## Import